liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/README.md

   `forward_kernel` against the experimental custom recurrence on a tiny NPU case.
 Receiver records and loss matched exactly, `v.grad` maximum absolute difference was `4.14e-25`, and total speedup was `1.67x`.
+- The custom recurrence is now exposed as a benchmark-only `experimental_forward_kernel`.
+The refactored tiny NPU parity kept receiver records/loss exact, kept `v.grad` maximum absolute difference at `4.14e-25`, and showed `1.77x` total speedup in the tiny harness.